 Rotate your body and grasp the table bed with both hands, using it as leverage to rotate your hips and torso for a full body stretch.

 Place both hands over your shoulders and grip the edges of the table bed behind you.
 Push away, arching your back to create a bridge away from the table bed.

 Bend your knees slightly and contract your abdominals, reaching your arms toward your knees and lifting your entire torso upward.

 Hold onto the A-frame legs to stabilize your body.
 Bend your knees to move into an inverted squat.

 Yoga has been used for centuries to improve flexibility, physical fitness and reduce stress.
 By adding a Teeter to your routine, you’ll be able to unlock the greatest benefit for your spine and achieve a deeper stretch.
 Try including an inversion table in your regimen and see how both yoga inversion and decompression can benefit your spinal health.

 Learn more about Teeter, the only inversion tables510(k) registered with the FDA.
-Teeter is indicated to treat back pain and related conditions such as:
+Teeter is indicated for back pain and related conditions such as:

 - Muscle Tension